 NOTE: The default brush for the Dodge and Brush tools is a Soft Round brush.
-If a different brush is active, open the Brush Picker and choose a Soft Round brush from the General Brushes.
+If a different brush is active, open the Brush Picker and choose a Soft Round brush from the Default brushes.
+Please note that if you choose a new default brush, you will need to load your class brushes again.